Links Page (or 5 artists who shaped me)

 breaking down Escher's mazelike lithograph.
 Posted by Jill

-Britton, who is responsible for this extremely valuable Escher in the Classroom, an online condensation of
+Britton, who is responsible for the extremely valuable Escher in the Classroom.

 - Escher